seniorsam/providerx/readme.md

 - Create a new class file inside "app\Services\DataProviders" under namespace "App\Services\DataProviders" for example class "DataProviderZ".
 - make it extends "DataProvider" the main abstract class for the providers.
+- add the provider class name to the $registeredProviders to the UsersController.

 ### configure the created class "DataProviderZ"